 The Carlsons worked with the Michigan Fish Producers Association, the Department of Natural Resources, Michigan Sea Grant, to put an education plan in place to educate others within the industry about the importance of structure and planning to enhance stability…“not just for what we can catch today, but for what might be available tomorrow.”

 In order to stay in business and thrive, Carlson’s sold the Fishtown property and fishing licenses to the not-for-profit Fishtown Preservation Society.
 This provides them with the ability to continue to operate a unique retail business at the dock.
-They offer various smoked fish, whitefish sausage and fish pâté.
-Carlson is looking to create new and innovative products at their Fish Town location.
+They offer various smoked fish, whitefish sausage, and fish pâté.
+Carlson wants to create new and innovative products at their Fish Town location.

 Related Stories on Thumbwind

 The Oldest Michigan Coney Island – There is an ongoing debate on who developed the first coney island in Michigan.
 It’s kind of like asking for your mom’s chili recipe.
 It’s never the same twice; you get a different answer depending on who you talk to.